Samsung F15 5G One UI 7 0 Android 15 Update 2025: Full Review of 55+ New Features & Improvements

 The new clock interface goes deeper:

-For me, making the clock larger and choosing new faces made the lock screen stand out.
-Now, my device feels unique at a glance.
+For me, making the clock bigger, having different faces for those made the lock screen more interesting.
+Now, my device looks special right from the first look.

 Expanded Lock Screen Widgets